uragirii/The-Website/README.md

 At first I decided to make a dark mode toggle but I love Dark mode and decided to set it as default mode of the website.

-The background is dark blue-black color : #0D0416
+The background is dark blue-black color : `#0D0416`

-The foreground is a bright pinkish color and I slightly mixed my background to make it darker : #D50056
+The foreground is a bright pinkish color and I slightly mixed my background to make it darker : `#D50056`

-Right now I'm using a Perfect White for Headings and slight Off White(#F4F1F1) for secondary.
+Right now I'm using a Perfect White for Headings and slight Off White(`#F4F1F1`) for secondary.
 I intend to change it in the future.

+Now I've also added favicon and improved all the project details.

 ### Technical Stuff